HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-types.md

 ### Registry of Bundle Types

-Introduce a registry of bundle types to be maintained by the Metadata team.
+Introduce a registry of bundle types to be maintained by the Data Store team with specification input from the Metadata team.
 The initial contents of the registry are:

 | Bundle Type              | Example `bundle-type` value                                 |
 |--------------------------|-------------------------------------------------------------|